 - Improv: I don’t have a script, but I decide I’m going to come out and play a dopey character

-- Women: I don’t have a routine stack, but I want to attract her then find out what is awesome about her
+- Strangers: I don’t know exactly what I’ll say, but I want to find out what is awesome about them

 - Business: I don’t have a 6 month plan, but I know increasing exposure is my primary goal